 The sheer weight of the nuclear flasks prevents most nuclear waste from being shipped by air.
 Most radioactive material uses the same transportation routes traveled by the general public, specifically by train.

-Once nuclear fuel is spent, it still contains 96% uranium, 1% plutonium and 3% of fission products (from the nuclear reaction) as well as a small amount of transuranics (what remains once the uranium decays).
+Once nuclear fuel is spent, it still contains 96% uranium, 1% plutonium and 3% of fission products (from the nuclear reaction) as well as a few transuranics (what remains once the uranium decays).
 During operation, a nuclear reactor works at about 300-degrees.
 Though, inside the reactor core, the temperatures can exceed 1000-degrees.
 Once spent, the fuel is still extremely hot.
 It must be cooled in a spent fuel storage bay for months before it can be safely shipped in a transportation flask.
 The spent fuel bays are typically massive cooling pools which house the radioactive material until it reaches a sustainable level.

 Once cooled, the fuel is placed in a suitable cask.
 Some casks can hold spent fuel for up to 120 years!
 However, occasionally the fuel is required to be transported over long distances.
 Though it may have spent months cooling down, the fuel is still immensely hot.